 Dr. Hannah earned his B.A.
 (History) and M.Ed.
-(Curriculum and Instruction) from Virginia Tech and his M.A. and Ph.D. in political science from Penn State.
+(Curriculum and Instruction) from Virginia Tech and his M.A. and Ph.D.
+(Political Science) from Penn State.
 His research and teaching interests primarily focus on state politics and the diffusion and construction of public policy.
-He also studies the politics of secondary public education, particularly examining how teachers are influenced by federal and state policies when teaching controversial subjects.
-His work has been published in Science, Policy Studies Journal, Climatic Change, Public Opinion Quarterly, Publius and others.
-His research has also been covered by The New York Times, The Washington Post, Newsweek, Time, NPR, The Guardian, and others.
+He is currently working on a book titled "Green Rush: The Rise of Legal Marijuana in the American States" with Daniel Mallinson (Penn State Harrisburg).
+The book is under contract with New York University Press.
+He has published articles in Science, Public Administration Review, Political Research Quarterly, Policy Studies Journal, Party Politics, Climatic Change, Publius, and others.
+His research has also been covered by The New York Times, The Washington Post, NBC, Newsweek, Time, NPR, The Guardian, and others.

 PLS 2120 - American National Government